bigscience-workshop/bigscience/jz/crontab/README.md

 # Crontab Jobs

-JZ has no crontab so we have to emulate it
+JZ has no crontab so we have to emulate it.

 Put your slurm scripts into either:
 ```
 $six_ALL_CCFRWORK/cron/cron.hourly
 $six_ALL_CCFRWORK/cron/cron.daily
 ```
+depending on whether you want to run those approximately once an hour or once a day.

-Any scripts found in these dirs will be run as `sbatch scriptname`.
+Any scripts found in these dirs that have `.slurm` extension, will be run as `sbatch scriptname`.

 ## The scheduler